-- Students must complete a major of sixty semester hours in Art or Theatre including a minimum of twenty-four at the advanced level with twelve of the advanced hours in residence at Sul Ross State University. - All credit courses completed in Art or Theatre, required or not, count toward the maximum semester hours allowed in the major.
+- Students must complete a major of 60 semester hours in Art or 74 semester hours in Theatre including a minimum of 36 at the advanced level with 15 of the advanced hours in residence at Sul Ross State University. - All credit courses completed in Art or Theatre, required or not, count toward the maximum semester hours allowed in the major.

-- 1. A total of 120 semester credit hours are required to graduate. - 2.
+- 1. The student must complete additional hours to total 120 semester credit hours. - 2.
 A cumulative grade point average of 2.0, including a minimum of 2.0 in both the major and the minor, is required for graduation.
-A minimum of 2.5 is required in each of the teaching fields in teacher certification degree programs.

-- A minimum of thirty-six advanced semester hours must be completed including at least fifteen in residence at Sul Ross State University. - 4.
+A minimum of 2.5 is required in each of the teaching fields in teacher certification degree programs. - 3.
+A minimum of thirty-six advanced semester hours must be completed including at least fifteen in residence at Sul Ross State University. - 4.
 A minimum of thirty semester hours must be completed in residence. - 5.
-At least twenty-four semester hours of the last thirty hours presented for a degree must be in residence. - 6.
-Under no circumstances may more than 65 of the total semester hours required for a degree be presented in one discipline. - 7.
-No more than six semester hours of physical education activity courses may be presented as elective credit toward a degree. - 8.
-Students should request a degree plan from their major advisors as soon as the major has been chosen.
-This may be done at the beginning of the freshman year; but in any case, should be done no later than the end of the third semester of enrollment.
+At least twenty-four semester hours of the last thirty hours presented for a degree must be in residence.

+- 6. Under no circumstances may more than 65 of the total semester hours required for a degree be presented in one discipline. - 7.
+No more than six semester hours of physical education activity courses may be presented as elective credit toward a degree.